Three young people walking Elfsborgsmarschen

 Marching is closely related to several activities: long-distance hiking in hilly terrain, power walking at a faster pace, and rucking, where you carry a weighted backpack.
 At Elfsborgsmarschen, we welcome all these ways of moving.

-Perfect preparation for the Nijmegen March
+Perfect preparation for the Four Days Marches

 More marching events in Sweden